moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 A provocative question?
 Perhaps.
 But HTML itself is nothing more than a projection of the DOM tree.
 It's just one way of representing that tree, and no one has said that this way is optimal enough and appropriate for its time and our purposes.
 And rest assured, it's not.

 In fact, there's nothing wrong with HTML itself - it's a good technology.
 For its own purposes.
 But browsers do not deal directly with HTML, but with DOM nodes.
+Moreover, all the famous client libraries/frameworks now generates the DOM directly via JS-API, bypassing the HTML representation.
+This means that not only HTML, but also other DOM serialisation formats can be used as the target DOM description language.
+For example [HAML](https://haml.info/docs/yardoc/file.REFERENCE.html) or [JSON](https://www.npmjs.com/package/html2json).
+Yup.
+In this light, the use of HTML templates is more a tribute to tradition than a real necessity.

-And to fully describe each DOM node, there should be seven categories of properties:
+Also, to fully describe each DOM node, there should be seven categories of properties:
 * attributes
 * handlers
 * styles